Article I – Name

 6. The Treasurer shall present detailed financial statements for the preceding year to the Council at its meeting next before the Annual meeting, and to the members at that Annual Meeting.
 Such statements, with the documentation relevant to them, shall have been prepared previously under a review engagement by a qualified public accountant outside the Council who is appointed by the Council.

 1. Fees shall be due yearly and payable to the Treasurer, upon receipt of an account sent by the Society.
-These fees shall be as determined from time to time by the Council, any proposed alteration(s) being submitted to the Annual Meeting for its decision.
+These fees will be reviewed annually at the BSC-SbC Fall Council meeting, any proposed alteration(s) being submitted to the next Annual Meeting for its decision.

 2. The Secretary will inform any inquirer seeking membership of the current rates of subscription, which, as with the prices of the publications, shall be expressed in Canadian dollars